MicrosoftDocs/defender-docs/articles/defender-for-cloud/supported-machines-endpoint-solutions-clouds-servers.md

 ---
-title: Microsoft Defender for Cloud's features according to OS, machine type, and cloud
+title: Microsoft Defender for Cloud's servers features according to OS, machine type, and cloud
-description: Learn about the availability of Microsoft Defender for Cloud features according to OS, machine type, and cloud deployment. ms.topic: overview ms.date: 02/01/2022 ms.custom: references_regions
+description: Learn about the availability of Microsoft Defender for Cloud's servers features according to OS, machine type, and cloud deployment. ms.topic: overview ms.date: 03/08/2022 ms.custom: references_regions
 ---